-During the year covered by this statement, the Trustee believed that the default investment strategy should provide members who do not make their own investment choices with an investment strategy that:
+During the year covered by this statement, the Trustee decided that the default investment strategy should provide members who do not make their own investment choices with an investment strategy that:

-- Provides good prospects for growth in order to try and ensure that members achieve a good level of pension savings at retirement - Manages the investment risks faced by members throughout their membership - Targets a secure level of income.
+- Provides good prospects for growth in order to try and ensure that members achieve a good level of pension savings at retirement - Manages the investment risks faced by members throughout their membership - Targets a flexible secure level of income via pension income drawdown.

-Accordingly, during the year to 5 April 2021, the Diversified Lifestyle Annuity Investment Programme ("DLAIP") was the nominated default investment strategy for members who are auto-enrolled into the Plan (although as referred to above, this changed to the DLDIP in June 2021).
+Accordingly, in June 2021, the Diversified Drawdown Lifestyle 2021 ("DDL") replaced the Diversified Lifestyle Annuity Investment Programme as the nominated default investment strategy for members who are auto-enrolled into the Plan.